 - The operator should be primarily aware of what is occurring in front of the boat, but be aware of skier's progress. - Be sure to inspect the tow eye or pylon before use.
 If there is any evidence of corrosion or other damage, do not use until it has been inspected by your Correct Craft dealer. - Be sure to wear wet suits or protective shorts when skiing to prevent abrasions, hypothermia and injuries to orifices (rectal and vaginal) from impact with a water surface. - When people are getting on or off of water sports equipment, always turn the engine off.
 If boarding water sports equipment from the boat, always do so from the boarding platform. - Always inspect water sports equipment for wear, fraying, etc., before use.
-Do not use if they show signs of wear or fraying. - When approaching a skier, always turn off the engine while it is "in gear."
-This will keep a wind milling propeller from cutting the skier. - Be sure to approach a downed skier on the operator's side, keep the skier always in view. - Display a skier down flag whenever the skier is in the water and not skiing. - Inspect towline for fraying, unnecessary knots or cuts.
+Do not use if they show signs of wear or fraying. - When approaching a skier, always turn the engine off before allowing the skier to come onboard.
+This will keep a propeller that is rotating under engine power from injuring the skier. - Be sure to approach a downed skier on the operator's side, keep the skier always in view. - Display a skier down flag whenever the skier is in the water and not skiing. - Inspect towline for fraying, unnecessary knots or cuts.
 Replace when the rope shows signs of wear.
 DO NOT wait for the rope to break before replacing an old rope. - Be sure to follow the approved towing pattern on each lake.